vakees-ilamaran/adj-cli-python/README.md

 What is adj-cli-python?
 -------------
-This is a cli that generates the numbers from 1 to 10 in a random sequence everytime.
+This is a cli(adjust-sequence-shuffler) that generates the numbers from 1 to 10 in a random sequence everytime.
 This uses the combination of LCG and Fisher-yates algorithm to generate a random number and shuffle the sequence.
 We can generate a random shuffles sequence for a custom limit as well, Please check the [usage](#usage) column to know more.